hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.4.3.rst

 :orphan:

 .. meta::
-   :description: Learn how to validate LLM inference performance on MI300X accelerators using AMD MAD and the unified
+   :description: Learn how to validate LLM inference performance on MI300X GPUs using AMD MAD and the unified
                  ROCm Docker image.
    :keywords: model, MAD, automation, dashboarding, validate